tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 * Start up the UI server (remember this is basically serving static HTML but is started as it's own app)
 * Setup a fake Portfolio server with a canned response against specific HTTP GET calls
-* Use the UI to click the 'request valuation' button
+* Use the UI to click the refresh valuation control
 * Verify the canned response is displayed as intended within the UI

 For example, we could setup the fake server to respond with a value of `10500.988` for a `GET` against `/portfolio/0001`.
 When the UI is used to make the request, we can verify the response is shown as `$10,500.99`.
 This exercises the UI logic to round the result, introduce commas and add a currency symbol.